watchix/Renault-Zoe_used-as-external-battery/README.md

 ## 🏠 AC Injection and Home Electrical Panel

-The hybrid inverter outputs 230 V AC to the home, protected by a **20A breaker**.
+The inverter outputs 230 V AC to the home, protected by a **20A breaker**.

 A **current clamp** (tore) is placed at the L grid meter to: - Measure real‑time household consumption - Allow the inverter to inject only what